bpmn-io/bpmn.io/src/blog/2023/001-form-js-0.10.0.md

 <!-- continue -->

-The release introduces new form components such as ‘image view’, ‘multiline text’, and ‘date time’, in order to support all basic data types and form needs.
+The release introduces new form components such as an [image view](#image-view), multiline text, and [date time](#date-and-time), in order to support all basic data types and form needs.
-It also adds the ability to add a prefix and/or suffix adornment to selected components.
+It also adds the ability to add a [prefix and/or suffix adornment](#prefix-and-suffix-adornments) to selected components.
-Form-js now also supports decimal numbers.
+Form-js now also supports [decimal numbers](#decimal-numbers).

-Another highlight is that you are now able to hide components based on conditions and get a live preview of your form with the ability to validate it.
+Another highlight is that you are now able to [hide components based on conditions](#hiding-components-based-on-feel-expressions).
+If you use the [Camunda form playground](https://github.com/camunda/form-playground), you get a [live preview](#validate-and-preview-mode) of your form with the ability to validate it.

 The whole release is dedicated to helping you to build more flexible forms with awesome usability.
 Try out the new features on https://demo.bpmn.io/form/s/start.

 ## Image View

-The new image view components lets you display images based on a link, data URI or variables.
+The new image view component lets you display images based on a link, data URI or variables.

 <div class="figure full-size">
   <a href="https://demo.bpmn.io/form">